Decolonial Queer Politics and LGBTI+ Activism in Romania and Turkey

 - David, I., & Toktamış, K. (Eds.).
 (2015).
 “Everywhere Taksim”: Sowing the seeds for a new Turkey at Gezi.
 Amsterdam, the Netherlands: Amsterdam University Press.

 - Erol, A. (2011).
 Eşcinsel Kurtuluş Hareketinin Türkiye Seyri.
 Cogito, 65–66, 431–464.

 - Ferguson, R. (2003).
 Aberrations in black: Toward a queer critique of color.
 Minneapolis, MN: University of Minnesota Press.

 - Gambetti, Z., & Jongerden, J. (Eds.).
 (2015).
 The Kurdish issue in Turkey: A spatial perspective.
 New York, NY: Routledge.

 - Gunes, C., & Zeydanlıoğlu, W. (Eds.).
 (2014).
 The Kurdish question in Turkey: New perspectives on violence, representation, and reconciliation.
 New York, NY: Routledge.

 - Gürbilek, N. (2011).
 The new cultural climate in Turkey: Living in a shop window.
-Trans.
-V. Holbrook.
+Translated by V. Holbrook.
 New York, NY: Zed Books.